-- a.
-Unilever conducts its operations with integrity, openness and respect for human rights and the legitimate interests of its employees, business partners and stakeholders. - b.
-As a Unilever Group company, it strives to comply with the laws and regulations of the countries in which its operate. - c.
-Unilever focuses on the long-term sustainability of its business for the benefit of multiple stakeholders.
+- Unilever conducts its operations with integrity, openness and respect for human rights and the legitimate interests of its employees, business partners and stakeholders. - b.
+As a Unilever Group company, we seek to comply with the laws and regulations of the countries in which we operate - Unilever focuses on the long-term sustainability of its business for the benefit of multiple stakeholders.
 The Company is committed to building trust and transparency across all its operations with stakeholders. - d.
 Unilever will conduct its operations in accordance with internationally accepted principles of good corporate governance.
 The Company will provide timely, regular and reliable information on its activities, structure, financial situation and performance to its shareholders and other stakeholders.

-Compliance with the above principles is a critical element of the Unilever business success and all Unilever employees and business partners are mandated to comply with these principles.
+Compliance with the above principles is a critical element of our business success and all Unilever employees and business partners are mandated to comply with these principles.